the story of jarvis’ case

 In 2015, the California Supreme Court heard arguments from the initial 2001 appeal and in 2016 upheld Jarvis’ conviction.
 A hearing on the habeas appeal Jarvis filed in 2005 was delayed until 2019, and was subsequently denied.

 In 2020, Jarvis’ case entered the federal courts, where he filed a petition for habeas corpus.
-He now awaits the U.S. District Court for the Northern District of California to issue a written order, grant him the writ of habeas corpus, and exonerate him.
+In 2024, the U.S. District Court for the Northern District of California denied him the writ of habeas corpus.
+Jarvis will now appeal to the Ninth Circuit Court and continue considering all legal remedies.

 There is no justification for the terrible murder of Sgt.
 Howell Burchfield and no way to ignore the suffering imposed on his family and friends.